CSB5/INC-Seq/README.md

 ======
 Description:
 ------
-These repository contains the code for analyzing INC-Seq data (http://biorxiv.org/content/early/2016/01/27/038042).
+This repository contains the code for analyzing INC-Seq data (http://biorxiv.org/content/early/2016/01/27/038042).
 The data have been deposited into ENA (http://www.ebi.ac.uk/ena/data/view/PRJEB12294).

 Requirements:
 --------------